ArthurConmy/arthurconmy.github.io/docs/_posts/2022-11-27-automatic-circuit-discovery.md

 permalink: "/automatic_circuit_discovery/"
 ---

+<b> Warning: </b> This blog post describes scattered early research progress on automating circuit discovery.
+With several collaborators, we expanded this work greatly and published our work: <a href="https://arxiv.org/abs/2304.14997">https://arxiv.org/abs/2304.14997</a> .
+The code is under development (as of May 31st 2023) at <a href="https://github.com/ArthurConmy/Automatic-Circuit-Discovery">https://github.com/ArthurConmy/Automatic-Circuit-Discovery</a>

 <h1>Automatic patching for discovering circuits</h1>

 <i>Work done at Redwood Research, with Haoxing Du.
 The ideas are due to discussions with Alexandre Variengien and Jacob Steinhardt.
 Please send feedback to arthurconmy@gmail.com</i>